 Got seasonal allergies?
 Stuffy nose and itchy red eyes?
-Is hay fever making your adolescent miserable?
+Hay fever making your adolescent miserable?
 Your Teen asked Dr. Roxana Siles, allergist and immunologist with Cleveland Clinic, for advice on how to treat teenagers with seasonal allergies.

-Some children will have symptoms at an early age, but we generally see that the prevalence of children with allergies increases over time and peaks in early adulthood.
-Some children will start showing signs and symptoms of allergies as young as two to three years of age.
+Siles: Some children will have symptoms at an early age, but we generally see that the prevalence of seasonal allergies in children increases over time and peaks in early adulthood.
+Some children will start showing signs and symptoms of seasonal allergies as young as two to three years of age.

-The first step is avoidance.
+Siles: The first step is avoidance.
 You can’t live in a bubble and avoid the outdoors entirely, but you can be prepared and plan ahead.
 Keep track of pollen counts in your area, and limit the time spent outside during high-pollen days.
-Keep your home environment allergen-free.
-Keep your windows closed.
+Keep your home environment allergen-free, and keep your windows closed.
 Air conditioning can effectively clean the air and decrease pollen and mold spore counts.
 Change your clothes and wash up when you come indoors.

 One nasal spray we do not recommend for allergy patients is Afrin, which presents a risk of becoming addictive if used for more than 2-3 days.
 It’s one thing if you have a cold and use Afrin for relief for a few days, but allergy patients with persistent symptoms should use an intranasal steroid spray.
 There are other classes of medications available by prescription only that can be very effective if these over-the-counter medicines aren’t giving you relief.